jssteinberg/some-makeup/src/routes/style/in-depth/index.md

 maintained at the moment (except for Sindre Sorhus’ modern-normalize).
-CSS rules that corrected/fixes default CSS quickly becomes obsolete with the speed the CSS language is updated (and not all libraries have been explicit on which of their rules are polyfill---another point to
+CSS rules that fixes default CSS quickly becomes obsolete with the speed browsers implements CSS language features (and not all libraries have been explicit on which of their rules are polyfill---another point to